+Years later Ms. Levian went to work with a Baltimore attorney who saw the wisdom in training a nurse to handle claims for Social Security disability benefits.
 Social Security disability benefits are awarded to people who meet the criteria for eligibility.
-The Social Security Administration bases more than 90% of its decisions on medical evidence (reports of medical providers).
+The Social Security Administration bases its decision on medical evidence.
 It was no accident therefore, that the Baltimore attorney who offered to teach Ms. Levian Social Security disability saw the potential in having a nurse work in his office.
 The ability to read and understand medical records, especially in those days when the records were handwritten, was a tremendous resource.

 Ms. Levian worked with a number of Baltimore attorneys as a nurse-legal consultant, and graduated from the University of Baltimore School Of Law.

 Ms. Levian has a long history of working with people in need of assistance.
 She is especially sensitive to the needs of chronically ill people, the health of caregivers, and the impact of chronic illness on families.
 Nurses who are injured or too ill to work frequently contact the Maryland Social Security disability lawyer who, as a nurse-attorney, understands what is required of a nurse on the job, and who knows the law related to Social Security disability benefits.
 Veterans also feel an immediate kinship with Ms. Levian.
 The most common words Ms. Levian hears from clients are “I called you because I knew you would understand.”